1st day of school daunting -- but exciting -- for Dubuque students, teachers

 The children set to work fashioning dough versions of snowmen, a unicorn, a blue rock and an Xbox, among other things.
 Afterward, they gathered on the floor to play a game in which they held hands and tried to pass a “squeeze” around the circle as quickly as possible.

-"Just like we're working together today, we're going to be a team this year," DeMuth said.
+“Just like we were working together today, we’re going to be a team this year,” DeMuth said.

 Over DeMuth’s years of teaching, a consistent part of her first day plans has been helping students feel comfortable in her room.